-Qualifications of the Research Committee for Dissertation Students
+Qualifications of the Research Committee for Dissertation Students investigation or its methodology.

-The Supervisor shall normally be a member of the Department offering the specialisation and shall have qualifications and experience in the topic area and/ or research methodology appropriate for guiding the research process.
-Committee members shall be chosen for their potential contribution to the proposed investigation or its methodology.
 Normally at least one committee member in addition to the Supervisor shall be a member of the department offering the specialisation.
-The role of this committee shall be to monitor and guide all aspects of the student's research work including approval of the Poposal.
+The role of this committee shall be to monitor and guide all aspects of the student's research work including approval of the proposal.
 One member of the committee (but not the Supervisor) shall normally, with the approval of the Head of Department offering the specialisation, serve as Internal Examiner for the Dissertation.